rubybassi/SPACE-DASH/README.md

 Each planet selection changes the close aproach data for asteroids approaching close to that planet.

+#### Gallery Page
+On load, this page gives a brief introduction of what you can do on this page.

+You can then see 4 sepearate boxes which hold different sets of images.
+To make it more user friendly, these have already been assigned.

+Apollo Mission, The Moon, The Sun and The Galaxies.

+These are all pulling from the NASA Api.
+More specifcally the Image Library.

 ## Improvements

 #### Asteroid Page